levinster82/esp32-mqtt-tank-monitor/README.md

 ### Using Tank Profiles

-Tank profiles provide accurate volume calculations for non-cylindrical tanks by using lookup tables that account for curved geometry.
+Tank profiles provide volume calculations for non-cylindrical tanks using lookup tables that account for curved geometry.

 Set in `config.json`:
 ```json